kai-morich/lms-esp32-pybricks-info/vl53l0x/README.md

 ## Misc

 The VL53L0X i used, behaved a bit strange.
-- It reported values ~15mm larger
+- It reported values ~15mm larger than real distance.
 - The values for `set_measurement_timing_budget` are not as documented.
 With values below ~108 000 it returned `False`.
 I had to use:
   | value   | timing  |
   | ------- | ------- |